omghumre/JobSync/README.md

     ```

 3. Access the application through the provided URL and upload your resume to receive personalized company recommendations.

-## Acknowledgments

-This project was shortlisted in the top 10 at the HackNITR hackathon, showcasing its innovation and utility in helping job seekers find their dream companies.

 ## Contributors